TYPO3 vs WordPress – My Honest Opinion

 Practical Recommendation for TYPO3 Extensions

-Important Distinction: Extensions registered IN the TER have the possibility of a security check by the official team—regardless of whether you install them via TER or Composer/Packagist (Composer is even preferred!).
+Important distinction: Extensions registered IN the TER have the possibility of a security check by the official team – regardless of whether you install them via TER or Composer/Packagist (Composer is even preferred!).

 But: Extensions that are ONLY available on GitHub/Packagist (NOT registered in the TER) are completely outside the security scope.
-For these, check carefully: code quality, update frequency, community support, and reputation of the maintainers.
+For these, check particularly carefully: code quality, update frequency, community support, and the reputation of the maintainers.

 No System is Secure Per Se

 Both systems are only as secure as their configuration and maintenance.
-Regular updates, hardened servers, WAF (Web Application Firewall), and security monitoring are mandatory—regardless of the CMS.
+Regular updates, hardened servers, WAF (Web Application Firewall), and security monitoring are mandatory – regardless of the CMS.

 Migration: Switching Between Systems

-An often asked question: Can we switch later?
+A frequently asked question: Can we switch later?

 WordPress → TYPO3